Applicants must have a medical degree prior to the residency program start date from one of the following:

 - Medical/osteopathic school transcript

 - MSPE (dean’s letter) from medical/osteopathic school

 - USMLE Transcript: A passing score on USMLE Step I and Step II (Clinical Knowledge and Clinical Skills) is required for all trainees prior to beginning a UCSF GME program.
 To meet this requirement, applicants should have passed USMLE Step II (CK and CS) prior to placement on UCSF rank order lists (i.e. prior to mid-February).
 In selected cases, with the approval of the program director and the Office of Graduate Medical Education, applicants may be placed on UCSF rank order lists without the USMLE Step II (CK and CS) score.

 - Three letters of recommendation.
 At least one letter needs to be from a faculty psychiatrist who can comment directly on your clinical performance in psychiatry (a departmental letter from your home psychiatry department is not expected; letters from individual faculty members are preferred.)
 Of the remaining letters, at least one needs to be from a non-psychiatrist commenting directly on your clinical work in a different specialty such as pediatrics, OB/GYN, medicine, etc.

 Interviews cannot be scheduled until all required documents listed above have been received.
 It is the responsibility of each applicant to ensure that his or her application is complete.

-- Interview days are held on Fridays from mid-October to early February.
-Applicants coming for interviews are invited to first meet with a group of current residents at a local restaurant on Thursday evening prior to the Friday interviews.
+- Interview days are held from mid-October to early February.
+Applicants coming for interviews are invited to first meet with a group of current residents at a local restaurant on the evening prior to interview.

 Interview day structure